 What Are the Differences Between Them?

 Litter-Robot 4 has significant upgrades from Litter-Robot 3.
-First, it’s compatible with the Whisker App so that you can get real-time notifications on jammed cleaning cycles and full waste bins.
+First, it’s compatible with the Whiskers App so that you can get real-time notifications on jammed cleaning cycles and full waste bins.
 Litter-Robot 4 also has quieter cleaning cycles and will feel less disruptive to cats.

 Most importantly, Litter-Robot 4 has more safety features to prevent your cat from getting injured.
 The multiple sensors will stop cleaning cycles if a cat enters the globe.
 It also has a 15-second waiting period to ensure that cats have completely left the vicinity before the cleaning cycle resumes.